Gauri Ma: Educational ideas

-Education, to Gauri Ma, was a national duty.
+Education for Gauri Ma was a national duty.
 She taught that if the training of women is neglected, the whole nation suffers.
 A mother's intelligence, love and insight nurture the child.
 The Saradeswari Ashram, therefore, pursued programs of education that strived for the regeneration of womankind.

 Gauri Ma carefully selected teachers for the ashram who lived ideal lives of simplicity and purity, of high thinking, and who dedicated themselves to the cause of women.
-The Saradeswari Ashram had four purposes: 1.
-To spread education among women according to the ideas of Hinduism and society; 2.
-To organise women to be workers for the Ashram; 3.
-To give shelter to girls and widows in indigent circumstances but belonging to respectable families; 4.
-To help women in their endeavour to live decent and virtuous lives.
+The Saradeswari Ashram had four purposes: to promote education among women in accordance with the ideals of Hinduism and society; to organize women to serve as workers for the Ashram; to provide shelter to girls and widows belonging to respectable families who were in indigent circumstances; and to support women in their efforts to live decent and virtuous lives.